RTB4FREE/campaign-manager/README.md

 ```
 docker-compose up -d
 ```
-This will run a docker container and expose port 3000.
+This will run a docker container and expose the service on port 3000.

 To stop the container, run the command: